khengkok/cybercet/README.md

 You can get help by using the option `-h` or `--help`, e.g. `python win2016dc_lab_script.py --help`

-To deprovisio all the VMs after the lesson, you run the same script with the -d option and specify the csv file you specified earlier in your provisioning, e.g.
+To deprovision all the VMs after the lesson, you run the same script with the -d option and specify the csv file you specified earlier in your provisioning, e.g.
     ```
-    cd c:\Users\markk\git\cybercet
     python win2016dc_lab_script.py -d netinfo.csv
     ```